pmyla1/Genomic-Swamping-and-Introgression/README.md

 ## FastQC and MultiQC for sequencing quality control reports

+The [070724_FastQC.MultiQC.sh]() script was used to produce a sequencing quality control report for the additional *C. danica* and *Ionopsidium* sequencing data.

 An example command for producing a fastqc report for a single population (FLEET_2 in this example) can be found below:
 ```
 ###load fastqc module for performing sequencing quality control reports